joesepi/joesepi.github.io/pages/about-music.md

 title: Joe Sepi and the many musical outlets
 ---

 Joe Sepi has been playing music since he was 14.
+More about that soon...

 ## Current Projects

 **[Least Best Beast](http://leastbestbeast.com)**<br>
 a punk/rock trio.
-First record almost done.
+First record is almost done.

 **[Mustard Tiger](http://mustardtiger.rocks)**<br>
 an improv punk/metal band.
 Never Rehearse; Always Destroy.